Bearer/bearer/docs/guides/configure-scan.md

 # Configure the scan to meet your needs

-Bearer offers a variety of ways to configure the core `scan` command to best meet your needs.
+Bearer CLI offers a variety of ways to configure the core `scan` command to best meet your needs.
 Here are some common situations.
 For a full list of options, see the [commands reference](/reference/commands/).
 For many of the command flags listed below, you can also define them in your `bearer.yml` [config file](/reference/config/).

 ## Select a report type

 There are a variety of [report types](/explanations/reports/) to choose from.
-Bearer defaults to the Security report, but you can select any other type with the `--report` flag.
+Bearer CLI defaults to the Security report, but you can select any other type with the `--report` flag.

 ```bash
 bearer scan . --report privacy